foosinn/aixun_t3x_updater/README.md

-# AIXUN T3x updater
+# AIXUN T3x and T320 updater

-This tool allows updating of AiXun T3A/T3B without installing their vendor software or sign-up.
+This tool allows updating of AiXun T3A/T3B and T320 without installing their vendor software or sign-up.

 Instructions: